 The Investment Managers are remunerated by receiving a percentage of the Scheme's assets under management.
 In addition, a performance related fee may be payable.
-Details of the fee arrangements in place for each Investment Manager are set out in Appendix II.
+Details of the fee arrangements in place for each Investment Manager are available upon request.